-There are 3 operators that run from Bangkok to Chumphon, with 8 departures per day.
-If you decide to take a Bus, you can take the Standard, Express, VIP 32 Seats, Economy, VIP 24 Seats, and VIP 35 seats options.
+There are 4 operators that run from Bangkok to Chumphon.
+If you decide to take a bus, you can take the Standard, VIP 35 seats, VIP 32 Seats, VIP 24 Seats, Economy, and Express options.

 There are 3 operators that run from Bangkok to Chumphon.
-If you decide to take a Minivan, you can take the Standard and VIP options.
+If you decide to take a minivan, you can take the VIP and Standard options.

-There is 1 operator that run from Bangkok to Chumphon, with 27 departures per day.
-If you decide to take a Train, you can take the Second Class Seat, Second Class Upper Bed, Second Class Lower Bed, and First Class Lower Bed options.
+There are 2 operators that run from Bangkok to Chumphon, with 1 departure per day.
+If you decide to take a flight, you can take the Economy option.

 Chumphon is a vastly underrated and underexplored stop on Thailand’s tourist trail, largely known only as a temporary transit point for travelers moving to and from Phuket, Koh Tao, Koh Samui, Ranong and other famous Thai islands.